iamPulakesh/serverless_email_system/README.md

 - Integrate with Lambda

 ### Step 7: Test
-- Use Postman or cURL:
+- Use Postman or cURL
--sample json
 ```
+// Sample JSON
 {
   "to": "receiver@example.com",
   "subject": "Hello",